Medicinal Cannabis for Patients

-Supporting patient access to informative educational material on medicinal cannabis and cannabinoid therapeutics is central to creating meaningful health outcomes.
+Supporting patient access to educational material on medicinal cannabis and cannabinoid therapeutics is central to creating meaningful health outcomes.

-Your ECS system plays an important role in the modulation of your body so why not learn more.
+Your endocannabinoid system (ECS) system plays a vital role in the modulation of your body, so why not learn more.

 The endocannabinoid system (ECS) consists of cannabinoid receptors and endocannabinoids.